-Guinean military officer says president arrested, as apparent coup unfolds
+Guinean military officer says President arrested, as apparent coup unfolds

 Conde won the presidency in 2010, taking control from a military junta that had been in power since 2008.
 The 2010 presidential elections were the first in the republic's 52-year history.

-The apparent coup attempt in Guinea follows a successful coup in Mali in August 2020, where the military forced out the elected government.
+The apparent coup attempt in Guinea follows a successful coup in Mali in August 2020, when the military forced out the elected government.